vibbits/gentle-hands-on-python/dodona/exercises/average-weather/description/description.en.md

 with the union of all keys in the input dictionaries.
 You should not make any assumptions about which keys (if any) exist in the observation dictionaries.

+To complete this exercise you will need to loop over dictionaries.
+Thankfully this operation will feel very familiar to you because it works the same way as with lists.
+The loop variable gets the keys from the dictionary.

 You can use this template:

 ```python